 A new version of the template is created that matches the configuration of the version that you want to restore.
-All applications based on the previous version of this template display an Outdated Template icon next to their names.

 The template revision numbers increment on a system-wide level, not on a per-template basis.
 So the first time any template in PingCentral is changed, it will have a revision of 1.
-A change made to a completely different template results in a revision of 2, and so forth.
+A change made to a completely different template results in a revision of 6, and so forth.
 Reverting a template generates another revision, which again increments on a system-wide basis.